bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ));
 ```

-_Exactly how_ fog behaves with regards to distance is controlled via the [`FogFalloff`] enum.
+_Exactly how_ fog behaves with regard to distance is controlled via the [`FogFalloff`] enum.
 All of the “traditional” fog falloff modes from the fixed-function OpenGL 1.x / DirectX 7 days are supported:

 `FogFalloff::Linear` increases in intensity linearly from 0 to 1 between `start` and `end` parameters.
 (This example uses values of 0.8 and 2.2, respectively.)